szaghi/zen-of-fortran-talk/src/slides/part-3.md

 **IMPLEMENTATION** is hidden from the rest of the program, aka **Application Program Interface**.

-*Do you need to know exactly how every aspect of a car works (engine, carburettor, alternator...)?
+*Do you need to know exactly how every aspect of a car works (engine, carburetor, alternator...)?
 No - you need to know how to use the steering wheel, brakes, accelerator...*
 }
 $endnote